DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 macro.
 Joel Thornton reimplemented the core logic in Python and extended its functionality with `Quickfort 2.0 <https://github.com/joelpt/quickfort>`__.
-This DFHack-native implementation, called "DFHack Quickfort" or just "quickfort", builds upon Quickfort 2.0's formats and features.
-Any blueprint that worked in Python Quickfort 2.0 should work with DFHack Quickfort.
-DFHack Quickfort interacts with Dwarf Fortress memory structures directly, allowing for instantaneous blueprint application, error checking and recovery, and many other advanced features.
+This DFHack-native implementation, called "DFHack Quickfort" or just "quickfort", builds upon Quickfort 2.0's formats and features, preserving compatibility with existing blueprints (where possible -- DF itself has changed since then).
+In contrast with the earlier quickfort implementations, which interacted with DF by simulating keyboard input, DFHack Quickfort calls lower-level API functions to designate tiles and configure buildings.
+This allows for nearly instantaneous blueprint application, error checking and recovery, and many other advanced features.